Medical Laboratory Assistant / Technician

 Students with significant health challenges are advised to discuss concerns with their physician prior to applying.

-Anderson College’s Medical Laboratory Technician Diploma Program selects candidates who demonstrate the potential to succeed as a future healthcare laboratory practitioner.
+Anderson College’s Medical Laboratory Assistant / Technician Diploma Program selects candidates who demonstrate the potential to succeed as a future healthcare laboratory practitioner.
 Every application is considered on its own merit.

 To be considered for admission, you must demonstrate that you have an OSSD (Ontario Secondary School Diploma).
 Mature students may also be accepted in the program upon successful completion of the Wonderlic SLE Test (a Superintendent approved qualifying test) with a minimum score of 16.